Bobberty/MTASTS-EXIM-PERL/README.md

 #### getmx (domainname)
   Returns the MX list from the MTA-STS record as a colon seperated list.

-The LMDB will contain the TLSRPT contact info.
 Per RFC 8461, testing allows for an mta-sts failure.
 So, this will only be logged at EXIM.
-In the future, this can be used with the TLSRPT feature to provide a response to the server admin.
+In the future, this can be used with the TLSRPT feature to provide a report to the server admin.

 ### LMDB Info
 This database was chosen due to the speed and concurrency.
 It is a Key-Value store system.